mengelbart/rtp-over-quic-draft/draft-engelbart-rtp-over-quic.md

 control information to monitor connection statistics and to identify and synchronize streams.
 Many of the statistics contained in RTCP packets overlap with the connection statistics collected by a QUIC connection.
-To avoid using up bandwidth for duplicated control information, the information should only be sent at one protocol layer.
-Since QUIC relies on certain control frames to be sent, it should be preferred to expose relevant information from the QUIC layer to the application instead of exchanging addtional RTCP packets, where possible.
+To avoid using up bandwidth for duplicated control information, the information SHOULD only be sent at one protocol layer.
+QUIC relies on certain control frames to be sent.

+In general, applications MAY send RTCP without any restrictions.
+This document specifies a baseline for replacing some of the RTCP packet types by mapping the contents to QUIC connection statistics.
+Future documents can extend this mapping for other RTCP format types.
+It is RECOMMENDED to expose relevant information from the QUIC layer to the application instead of exchanging addtional RTCP packets, where applicable.

 This section discusses what information can be exposed from the QUIC connection layer to reduce the RTCP overhead and which type of RTCP messages cannot be replaced by similar feedback from the transport layer.
-The list of RTCP packets in this section is not exhaustive and similar considerations should be taken into account before exchanging any other type of RTCP control packets.
+The list of RTCP packets in this section is not exhaustive and similar considerations SHOULD be taken into account before exchanging any other type of RTCP control packets.

+> **TODO**: Define parameters for SDP to signal RTCP vs. QUIC feedback.
+Could
+> use RTCP by default and add parameters for "can use QUIC statistics for X".

 ## Transport Layer Feedback